 Annapurna Base Camp Trek Overview

-The Annapurna Base Camp Trek is one of the most famous trekking packages in Nepal.
-This 12-day Annapurna Base Camp Trek takes you into the heart of the Annapurna Sanctuary, a beautiful Himalayan amphitheater surrounded by snow-covered mountains, glaciers, forests, rivers, waterfalls, and traditional villages.
+The Annapurna Base Camp Trek is one of the most famous and rewarding trekking packages in Nepal.
+This classic 12-day Annapurna Base Camp Trek takes you into the heart of the Annapurna Sanctuary — a breathtaking Himalayan amphitheater surrounded by snow-covered peaks, glaciers, rhododendron forests, rivers, waterfalls, and traditional Gurung villages.

-The Annapurna Base Camp Trek – 12 Days is suitable for active beginners, families with older children, couples, students, nature lovers, photographers, and travelers from the USA, Australia, Canada, Europe, Asia, and worldwide who want a guided Nepal trekking package with local experts.
+The Annapurna Base Camp Trek is suitable for active beginners, couples, families with older children, photographers, nature lovers, and adventure travelers.

 Annapurna Base Camp Trek Highlights